Traditional Christmas dishes in Portugal

 Roasted turkey, although less frequent, is also present at some Christmas tables.
 An imported tradition from North America, where it is abundantly eaten, especially on Thanksgiving.
 In the past, roasted turkey was more associated with the nobility, while Cod was a Christmas tradition that started with the poor.

-As tradition dictates, Peru can only be consumed after the Rooster’s Mass, so it is a dish often eaten on Christmas Day.
+As tradition dictates, Peru is only consumed after the Rooster’s Mass, so it is often eaten on Christmas Day.
 The cod prevails for supper.

 After being killed with a glass of port, the turkey is stuffed and roasted.
 Depending on the region of the country, it is filled with different ingredients.
 In the Douro and Minho region, it is often stuffed with chestnut cream.
 In Alentejo, it is filled with the famous Alentejo sausages and meats.
 It can also be stuffed with bread and giblets.